sorenmh/traefik-test/README.md

-Make sure you have: `127.0.0.1	localhost traefik.localhost`
+Make sure you have: `127.0.0.1	old.localhost new.localhost traefik.localhost`

 in your hosts file at: `/etc/hosts`